artkeller/CYFRAM/README.md

  # CYFRAM
 ### Cypress F-RAM Master Library for Arduino

+**F-RAMs** (*Ferroelectric RAMs*) are *nonvolatile RAMs* with very high endurance (exceeding 10^14 to 10^16 read/write cycles).

-The library supports **F-RAM** (*Ferroelectric RAM*) **I2C and SPI APIs** provided with the development kit *CY15FRAMKIT-001*.
-They where assembled as an Arduino library to support generic Cypress F-RAM memories.
+This library supports **I2C and SPI APIs** provided with the development kit *CY15FRAMKIT-001*.
+They where assembled as a lean all-in-one Arduino library to support generic Cypress F-RAM memories.

 - The **I2C APIs** include initialization of block, write, current read and random read

 - The **SPI APIs** include initialization of block, write/read memory, status register

+Arduino standard libraries *Wire* and *SPI*  will be used for best MCU HW support.

-Memory pins /W and /HOLD are not supported in this version.
+Memory spefic functions like vendor-IDs, sleep, etc. and memory pins /W and /HOLD are not supported in this version.

 ## Examples